-Asheville is one of the most sought-after small cities in the country with its desirable climate, natural beauty, remarkable arts community and excellent health care availability.
+Asheville, NC is one of the most sought-after small cities in the country with its desirable climate, natural beauty, remarkable arts community and excellent health care availability.
 Asheville offers abundant choices and rich diversity in its neighborhoods, lifestyles and dwelling options – from historic to hip to high-end.
 Every direction presents a different and distinctive vibe, and the amenities of the city, with its richness of culture, heritage, access to outdoor activity, and entertainment are readily available regardless of where you reside.

 North Asheville encompasses some of the most beautiful older homes and tree-lined streets in the city, from the stately homes in the vicinity of Grove Park Inn Resort & Spa, to the established neighborhoods surrounding Beaver Lake and the Country Club of Asheville.
 Further north is a growing community with the addition of the luxurious homes on Reynolds Mountain.
 Closer to downtown is the historic Montford neighborhood, filled with family-oriented Victorian homes with large porches and sidewalked streets.
 Arts and Crafts cottages flank the Charlotte Street area near Grove Park.

 Take your pick of lifestyles in East Asheville, from impressive mountaintop vistas from Town Mountain’s homes and condominiums, just a few minutes from downtown, to the friendly family neighborhoods in Haw Creek, with its central recreational park and ranch-style homes with large yards perfect for gathering the kids together.
 Chunn’s Cove’s beauty is its mix of farms, townhouses and wooded neighborhoods that feel much more removed from the lively Tunnel Road corridor than their true proximity.